kapella-hub/monitor_report_agent/README.md

 ...error and warning lines...
 ```

-This aggregated text and your monitor prompt are passed to `analyze_logs_with_llm`.
+This aggregated text and your monitor prompt are passed to the configured LLM provider (see `app.llm_client`).
 The LLM only receives the labeled log text and never executes commands itself.

 ## LLM behavior & contract

-- `analyze_logs_with_llm(monitor_prompt, logs_text)` combines a system role (monitoring assistant) and a user message that includes your monitor prompt plus the aggregated logs.
+- The LLM client combines a monitoring system role with your `prompt` and the aggregated `logs_text` (grouped by
+  labels) before sending the request to the configured provider.
 - The logs will be provided as a single text block, grouped by labels in the form:

 ```